JunSmith/SemanticLinkedProject/README.md

 For web templating, two popular choices exist; namely ejs and JADE. ejs has been chosen over JADE as its usability is better as it matches more closely to html and its syntax also uses tags.
 It has also been chosen as it allows seamless usage with Javascript.

+This API should be expandable as database adjustments are easy to make and appearance elements such as CSS is supported to be integrated as part of ejs.

 ## How to query the API
 The API is aimed to be simple to use by displaying a form for most pages to input information to change or display some element from the database.